openminddev/dimo-python-sdk/README.md

 ##### (Option 1) 3-Step Function Calls

-The SDK offers 3 basic functions that maps to the steps listed in [Wallet-based Authentication Flow](https://docs.dimo.zone/developer-platform/getting-started/authentication/wallet-based-authentication-flow): `generate_challenge`, `sign_challenge`, and `submit_challenge`.
+The SDK offers 3 basic functions that maps to the steps listed in [Authentication](https://docs.dimo.org/developer-platform/getting-started/developer-guide/authentication): `generate_challenge`, `sign_challenge`, and `submit_challenge`.
 You can use them accordingly depending on how you build your application.

 ```python
     challenge = dimo.auth.generate_challenge(